How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 Market Multiple Method (Most Common for HVAC Businesses)

-Factors influencing multiples include:
+Factors influencing valuation multiples include:

 • Size of the business